 The King of Cups symbolizes a virtuous and compassionate man, someone who is wise beyond their cheerful appearance.
 His kindness and discretion are only surpassed by his exceptional capacity to guide and understand people.

-That might a loving partner, a dear friend, or a member of your family.
-He will be close to you and know you so good that it will make you wonder if you’re see-through.
+That might be a loving partner, a dear friend, or a member of your family.
+He will be close to you and know you so well that it will make you wonder if you’re see-through.
 He’ll always be there for you, no matter what.

 A person who is like the King of Cups has earned the respect of his peers, and for good reason.
 He is not only skillful but warm-hearted and reliable as well.
 It will be the first one his friends call when they need advice.

 The King of Cups Reversed as a Person

 In reverse, the King of Cups represents someone who is unreliable and bad-tempered.